Skip to content

 The physiological argument is clear.
 Caloric restriction during a training block suppresses testosterone and IGF-1, increases cortisol, impairs muscle protein synthesis, and reduces the training adaptations the athlete is trying to achieve.
 Joe Friel, whose work in The Cyclist's Training Bible has shaped periodisation thinking for decades, is consistent on this: you cannot optimise body composition and training adaptation simultaneously if the method for achieving one undermines the other.

 The framework that World Tour practitioners apply: fuel training correctly, support recovery, and allow body composition to stabilise before deliberately manipulating it.
 For most amateur athletes who are chronically under-fuelling, correcting the fuelling deficit alone results in improved body composition over 8-12 weeks — counterintuitively, eating more during training reduces fat mass because recovery improves, training quality increases, and lean muscle is preserved.
+Anthony's own 9kg loss-while-eating-more story is a worked example of exactly this sequence.

-Race weight, where a specific composition target is appropriate, is addressed in a defined window: typically 8-12 weeks out from an A-race, with a modest caloric reduction applied only to genuinely easy training days and never to days with quality sessions.
+Race weight, where a specific composition target is appropriate, is addressed in a defined window: typically 8-12 weeks out from an A-race, with a modest caloric reduction applied only to easy training days and never to days with quality sessions.
 The Impey periodised nutrition framework formalises this — fuel the work, restrict only when the work does not require it.

 Targeting race weight before establishing a fuelling competence baseline is the wrong sequence.
 The sequence that experts apply consistently is: fuel correctly first, demonstrate that you can sustain 90-120g per hour in training, then periodise nutrition around body composition goals if they remain relevant.